guilty-as/poweroffice/README.md

 Brought to you by [Guilty AS](https://guilty.no)

-The poweroffice logo and Trademark is the property of [poweroffice International AB](https://www.poweroffice.com/)
+The PowerFffice logo and Trademark is the property of [Poweroffice AS](https://poweroffice.no/)